 - > Begin or increase your contribution amount if you gain an eligible Dependent child or elder through marriage, have a baby, adopt, or have a child placed with you for adoption. - > Stop or decrease your contribution amount if your eligible Dependent child or elder no longer meets the eligibility requirements, or if your spouse or Dependent dies.
-You may not reduce your total contribution to an amount less than the balance in your DCFSA.
+You may not reduce your total annualized contribution amount to an amount less than the balance in your DCFSA.

-If you want to make a change in your FSA contribution amount mid-year, contact the FSA administrator to confirm that your qualified life event allows for such a change.
-Call 1.877.292.4040 or visit optumfinancial.com to reach Optum Financial, the FSA administrator.
+If you want to make a change in your FSA contribution amount mid-year, contact the Oncor HR Advocacy at oncres1@oncor.com.